Cray-HPE/docs-csm/000-INFO.md

 ## Command prompt inside image customization session

-If using ssh during an image customization session, the prompt changes to indicate that it is inside the image customization environment (pod).
+If using SSH during an image customization session, the prompt changes to indicate that it is inside the image customization environment (pod).
 This example uses $PORT and $HOST as environment variables with specific settings.
 When using chroot in